Rolilink/Mate.It/docs/properties/create.md

 # Creating an Properties Flows and Responses
-Properties are places where users stays
+Properties are places where propertys stays

 ## Flow 1 - Success Flow
 This Flow is the happy day flow